 Pictograms: There are nine pictograms under the GHS to convey the health, physical and environmental hazards.
 The final Hazard Communication Standard (HCS) requires eight of these pictograms, the exception being the environmental pictogram, as environmental hazards are not within OSHA’s jurisdiction.
 The hazard pictograms and their corresponding hazards are shown below.

 Hazard Statement: a statement assigned to a hazard class and category that describes the nature of the hazard(s) of a chemical, including, where appropriate, the degree of hazard (shown with the pictograms above).

-Employers may choose to label workplace containers either with the same label that would be on shipped containers for the chemical under the revised rule, or with label alternatives that meet the requirements for the standard.
+Employers may choose to label workplace containers either with the same label that would be on shipped containers for the chemical under the revised rule, or with label alternative system that meet the requirements for the standard.

-Alternative labeling systems such as the National Fire Protection Association (NFPA) 704 Hazard Rating and the Hazardous Material Information System (HMIS) are permitted for workplace containers.
+OSHA has indicated that the labeling systems using the National Fire Protection Association (NFPA) 704 Hazard Rating is permitted for workplace containers.

 Schedule for implementation